 Oscar Health operates only in the US, so it’s quite logical to ask: Will a new health insurance app attract customers if it has a competitor like Oscar?
 First, Oscar only operates in Ohio, New Jersey, California, Tennessee, Texas, Florida, Arizona, Michigan, and New York.
 Second, users complain about no dental and vision insurance.
-In addition, they complain about the unclear list of services the company covers.
+In addition, they complain about the unclear list of health insurance services the company covers.
 That’s why entrepreneurs have every chance to create a robust Oscar rival that will solve existing problems and make health insurance even more convenient.

 #2 Is there demand for private health insurance in other countries?

 A lot of countries worldwide provide publicly funded healthcare.
 So the basic question that relates to these countries is, Is there a real need for private insurance companies here?
 Before creating an app, you should first discover the situation with healthcare services in your target country.
 We’ll take several countries as examples.

 Australia has both publicly funded and private health insurance.
 As of September 2018, 46 percent of Australians had private insurance coverage, showing a pretty high demand for private insurance.
 CBHS is a private health insurance fund run exclusively for current and former staff of the Commonwealth Bank Group.
 CBHS offers an app with good functionality, but it’s available only for bank employees.
-Most apps available on the Australian market have limited functionality.
+Most apps available on the Australian medical insurance market have limited functionality.
 The Doctor Health Fund and HBF Health apps allow users only to start claims and contact the companies’ teams.

 In Finland, Finnish residents are entitled to use public healthcare.
 But problems with bookings and long queues make many people opt for private health insurance.
 Most companies allow patients to book an appointment on the website but have no mobile services to book on the go.